vyrjana/DearEIS/README.md

 - plot publication-ready figures using, e.g., matplotlib

 See [the Jupyter notebook](examples/examples.ipynb) for some examples.
-Documentation about the API can be found on the [wiki](https://github.com/vyrjana/DearEIS/wiki).
-See [this other Jupyter notebook](https://github.com/vyrjana/pyimpspec/blob/main/examples/examples.ipynb) and [pyimpspec's API](https://github.com/vyrjana/pyimpspec/wiki) for examples and documentation, respectively, regarding the API that DearEIS extends.
+Documentation about the API can be found [here](https://vyrjana.github.io/DearEIS/api/) See [this other Jupyter notebook](https://github.com/vyrjana/pyimpspec/blob/main/examples/examples.ipynb) and [pyimpspec's API](https://vyrjana.github.io/pyimpspec/api/) for examples and documentation, respectively, regarding the API that DearEIS extends.

 ## Changelog